armaanamatya/armaanamatya/README.md

 ## 🚀 What I'm Up To
 - 🔍 Exploring fine-tuning a model for financial stock analysis, learning from the HF course on LLMs: https://huggingface.co/learn/llm-course/chapter1/1
-- 💻 Building an AI Agent for E-commerce Platforms
+- 💻 Building a Multi-Agent System for E-commerce Platforms
 <!-- - 📂 Check out my [coding portfolio](#) -->

 ---